MohammadSoleimanikia/Codes/BackEnd/authentication/06-google-OAuth/readme.md

 ## Prerequisites

-- A Google/gmail account
+- A Google/ Gmail account

 ## Steps

 ### 1. Sign in to your Google Cloud Console

-Navigate to [Google Cloud Console](https://console.cloud.google.com/) and sign in with your Google/gmail account.
+Navigate to [Google Cloud Console](https://console.cloud.google.com/) and sign in with your Google/Gmail account.

 ### 2. Create a New Project